jakearchibald/jakearchibald.com/static-build/posts/2019/10/service-workers-tpac/index.md

 ---
 title: Service workers at TPAC
 date: 2019-10-06 14:05:43
+summary:
-summary: "Last month we had a service worker meeting at the W3C TPAC conference in Fukuoka.
+  "Last month we had a service worker meeting at the W3C TPAC conference in Fukuoka.
 For the first time in a few years, we focused on possible new features and behaviours.
 Here's a summary:"
 mindframe: ''
-image: ''
+image: null
 meta: Last month we had a service worker meeting at TPAC.
 Here's a summary…
 ---